 All the products are 100 per cent natural products, are gluten free, have no artificial preservatives.

-The UK based company’s collection of premium products taps into the popularity of hot sauces, spicy food and the consumer trend to re-create ethnic cuisine at home thanks to seasoned travellers, ‘foodies’, and people who love the idea of trying hot flavours.
+The UK based company’s collection of premium products taps into the popularity of hot sauces, spicy food and the consumer trend to re-create ethnic cuisine at home thanks to seasoned travelers, ‘foodies’, and people who love the idea of trying hot flavours.

 Pepper and Stew’s products aim to capture the imaginations of UK consumers in the same way that Indian, Chinese, Thai and Mexican foods have, while offering exotic and authentic African alternatives for quick and simple meal time solutions.